-Thymosin Beta 4 or TB-500 is an oligopeptide that is made up of 43 amino acids.
+Thymosin Beta 4 or TB-500 is an oligopeptide made up of 43 amino acids.
 It has a molecular weight of approximately 4.9 kDa.
-This peptide is spread around most of the tissues except the Erythrocytes, i.e., the Red Blood Cells (RBCs).
+This peptide is spread around most of the tissues except the Erythrocytes, otherwise known as the Red Blood Cells (RBCs).

 Initially, this peptide was discovered as a protein isolate from the mammalian thymus gland.
 It is a member of the Thymosins family that consists of molecules with an acidic nature and lightweight.
 These molecules can also work in the production of cells.
 By counteracting the ability of actin proteins or singular monomers to polymerize into thin strands, manipulation can be done in the distinction and motion of the cells.

-On the contrary, Thymosin also has the ability to gather the actin monomers, which can further be utilized for permitting or denying the production of the coming filaments.
-To an extent, this might be successful in inhibiting or facilitating the differentiation of cells like a pluripotent stem cell into another (e.g., bone cells or neurons).
+On the contrary, Thymosin also can gather the actin monomers, which can further be utilized for permitting or denying the production of the coming filaments.
+To an extent, this might successfully inhibit or facilitate the differentiation of cells like a pluripotent stem cell into another (e.g., bone cells or neurons).

-The presence of Thymosin Beta 4 is most prevalent in mammals; thereby, it can be stated that Thymosin molecules have the potential of playing an important function in postnatal development or some tissue’s regeneration.
+Thymosin Beta 4 is most prevalent in mammals; therefore, it can be stated that Thymosin molecules can play an important function in postnatal development or some tissue regeneration.